relikd/baRSS/README.md

 ![screenshot](doc/screenshot.png)

 For nearly a decade I've been using the then free version of [RSS Menu](https://itunes.apple.com/us/app/rss-menu/id423069534).
 However, with the release of macOS Mojave, 32bit applications are no longer supported.
+Furthermore, the currently available version in the Mac App Store was last updated in 2014 (as of writing).

-*baRSS* is an open source community project and will be available on the AppStore soon (hopefully); free of charge.
-Everything is built from the ground up with a minimal footprint in mind.
+*baRSS* was build from scratch with a minimal footprint in mind.
+It will be available on the AppStore eventually.
+If you want a feature to be added, drop me an email or create an issue.
+Look at the other issues, in case somebody else already filed one similar.
+If you like this project and want to say thank you drop me a line (or other stuff like money).
+Regardless, I'll continue development as long as I'm using it on my own.
+Admittedly, I've invested way too much time in this project already (1200h+) …

 Why is this project not written in Swift?